Effective Marketing Strategies for Law Firms with Seth Price

 - Pay per click works, but it may be too expensive.
 This strategy may not be good marketing for law firms that are just starting.

-- LSA can be beneficial for plaintiffs lawyers but may not work for higher dollar products.
+LSA can be beneficial for plaintiffs attorneys but may not work for higher dollar products.

 - Everything takes work and time.
 Just find what works for you first.